Leaders in caring for kids, advocacy, and community engagement

-- Prevention of TBI is an essential component of care at Hennepin Healthcare.
-As one of only 42 Injury Free Coalition for Kids sites in the nation, and the only one in Minnesota.
-Directors Dr. Andrew Kiragu, MD and Julie Philbrook, RN, MAN, MAL coordinate this injury prevention program based only at Level 1 Trauma Centers.
+- Prevention of traumatic brain injury (TBI) is an essential component of care at Hennepin Healthcare.
+As one of only 42 Injury Free Coalition for Kids sites in the nation, and the only one in Minnesota, directors Dr. Andrew Kiragu, MD and Julie Philbrook, RN, MAN, MAL coordinate this injury prevention program based only at Level 1 Trauma Centers.

-- ThinkFirst National Injury Prevention Foundation helps teach kids of all ages how to reduce their risk of injury and prevent traumatic brain injury and spinal cord injury.
+- ThinkFirst National Injury Prevention Foundation helps teach kids of all ages how to reduce their risk of injury and prevent TBI and spinal cord injury.
 The Minnesota Chapter “ThinkFirst of Hennepin County” is based here, started by neurosurgeon Dr. Tom Bergman, MD and Julie Philbrook, RN, MAN, MAL.
 Brain researcher and neurosurgeon Uzma Samadani, MD, PhD, FACS serves on the national Board of Directors.

 - Food is Medicine.
 No one agrees with that more than those that care for growing bodies and minds!
 The Food Shelf at Hennepin addresses hunger and food insecurity among patients and families of which half of those are children.

 - The Department of Pediatrics works with community programs to connect families to nutrition resources, such as cooking programs like Cooking Matters, WIC, and healthy lifestyle classes.